ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `readOnly`

-The editor can be set to {@link features/readonly/README read-only mode} with the `readOnly` property:
+The editor can be set to a {@link features/readonly/README read-only mode} with the `readOnly` property:

 ```html
 <ckeditor